fineanmol/plant-tree/README.md

-🍀 Updated on Fri, 14 Mar 2025 22:44:25 GMT
+🪴 Updated on Sat, 15 Mar 2025 18:08:31 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Simplicity is the soul of efficiency."